Elliptical trainer: Benefits

 An elliptical cross trainer is comparable to a treadmill in its exertion of leg muscles and the heart.
 Ellipticals produce an intermediate range of leg motion between that of stationary bikes and treadmills.

 In a 2010 study, 9 males and 9 females were chosen to exercise at the same RPE on the treadmill or elliptical and found that energy expenditure and oxygen consumption were the same in the two forms of exercise equipment.
 Thomas Altena, a professor of nutritional and exercise physiology at the University of Missouri, measured oxygen retention, lactic acid build-up, heart rate, and perceived rate of exertion to compare treadmills and elliptical trainers, finding that the "physiological responses associated with elliptical exercise were nearly identical to treadmill exercise".
 However, it is important that the resistance set on the elliptical machine is at a relatively high setting, depending on the user.

-Since users do not take their feet off the pedals, there is no footfall noise in contrast with other fitness trainers such as treadmills.
+Since users do not take their feet off the pedals, there is no footfall noise, which is in contrast with other fitness trainers such as treadmills.

-A 2002 study by the University of Idaho shows that varying the stride length on the elliptical trainer can recruit a larger variety of muscle groups.
+A 2002 study by the University of Idaho shows that varying the stride length on the elliptical trainer can activate a wider range of muscle groups.
 The study also showed that as the stride is lengthened, more calories are burned without any higher rate of perceived exertion by the user.
-This study is in agreement with the claims made about the adjustable stride length feature on some newer ellipticals.
+The findings of this study support the claims made regarding the changeable stride length function feature on some newer ellipticals.

 Common usage

-Though procedures vary between various models, most are similar in that the user adopts a comfortable standing position with his or her spine in a neutral position (with a straight back).
-The user aligns their knees, hips and ankles; and ensures that their weight is distributed between the heels and the balls of the feet.
-The user grips the handrails in a smooth controlled motion, striding either in a forward or reverse motion, working through a full natural range of movement smoothly and continuously.
+While procedures differ slightly between models, most follow a similar approach: the user stands comfortably with a straight back, aligning knees, hips, and ankles, and distributing weight evenly between the heels and the balls of the feet.
+Holding the handrails, the user moves in a smooth, controlled forward or reverse motion, maintaining a natural and continuous stride.